 Bespoke days

 Can’t see a course or a date that suits?
-Don’t worry, we can arrange a bespoke day for groups of up to 12 people.
+Don’t worry, we can arrange a bespoke day for groups of between 4 and 8 people.
 Obviously the price will depend on how many people are attending.
 We can also run corporate days.